 The following standards and interpretations have not been in effect as they will only be applied for the first time in future periods.
 They may result in consequential changes to the accounting policies and other note disclosures.
-The Company has not yet assessed the impacts of these standards.
+The Company is currently assessing the impacts of these standards: